opensumi/docs/docs/integrate/universal-integrate-case/custom-readonly-mode.en.md

   ];
 }
 ```

-secondly, implement `ReadOnlyContribution` and import it into the `ReadonlyModule`'s providers:
+Secondly, implement `ReadOnlyContribution` and import it into the `ReadonlyModule`'s providers:

 ```typescript
 @Domain(MenuContribution, CommandContribution, TabBarToolbarContribution)